SEAT Center connects young people to meaningful work

 through our array of programs and services.

 Meaningful work matters!
-Yet, far too many of our youth face massive obstacles that block their access to prepare for and find work.
-Many youth feel that they are out of hope and out of options.
+Yet, far too many young people face massive obstacles that block their access to prepare for and find work.
+Many young people feel that they are out of hope and out of options.
 When you feel you have nothing to live for, you have nothing to work toward.

 Our Mission